 27. Can I get a xxxxx made for me since you don't make one for my model of gun?

 Unfortunately our very busy machining and design schedules do not allow custom or one-off parts designs or production at this time.
 If you are interested in production in quantity (normally at least 100 quantity) you may contact us and we can discuss your request.

 28. Can I get an ETA on my work?

-For our gunsmith services, our customer service dept. will not have updated info on the status of your gunsmith work.
-We receive it and check it in, then we get it to our gunsmith at our machine shop, who is a dedicated Springer Precision employee and machinist, from there, it will go into the queue to be worked on.
+For our gunsmith services, our customer service department will not have updated info on the status of your gunsmith work.
+We receive it and check it in, then we get it to our gunsmith at our machine shop, who is a dedicated Springer Precision employee and machinist.
+From there, it will go into the queue to be worked on.
 Once it is done, it will get back to us at our customer service and shipping/receiving hub to get its final invoicing at which point we will get payment and shipping finalized.

-Up until its in our hands again, we do not have "status updates" readily available and will slow all our departments down trying to track this down.
-We don't mind getting it to you if absolutely necessary, but when our turnaround time is 4 weeks, please try and refrain from contacting us a week after we've received it, asking if we are done or have an update for you.
+We don't mind getting updates to you if absolutely necessary, but when our turnaround time is 4 weeks, please try and refrain from contacting us a week after we've received it, asking if we are done or have an update for you.
 Thank you very much for you patience and allowing us to give the proper time and attention to all our customer's firearms.

 29. What are differences between the grip treatments available on your work order form?

 30. How do I request a FedEx label?